seantanyurong/personal-website-2.0/content/blog/pausing-and-reflecting.md

 So I guess that pushes me towards starting an online business.
 But what niche is the question now.

+I think I'm gonna run with community for now, and really start figuring out what I like and don't like.
+It'll be an exploration and 12 communities in 12 months doesn't sound like too bad of an idea.
+Onwards and upwards I guess.

 ## Getting back into the work rhythm

 So in an effort to get back on track.
 Here's the plan.